Diocese of Avezzano: History

 The diocesan seminary was begun by Bishop Giambattista Milanese (1562–1577), but not put into use until Bishop Matteo Colli issued a bull on 17 August 1580, in which he redirected the income of 53 benefices established by the duchess of Amalfi, as well as all the benefices on the lands of the Colonna and the Savelli.

 Bishop Bartolomeo Peretti 1597–1628) showed immediately upon his appointment that he was a friend of the poor and the average citizen.
 But he made a bad name for himself among the aristocracy, particularly the Tornese, as he mixed into their financial, political, and marital business.
 Like his predecessor, he was litigious.
 Complaints from powerful men reached Rome, and in January 1600 he was summoned to Rome by Pope Clement VIII to give an accounting of his activities.
 He was lodged in the Castel Sant'Angelo, and forbidden to exercise the administration of the diocese of Marsi.
-An apostolic administrator, Fr.
-Sebastiano Ghislieri, was appointed, until he was named bishop of Strongoli on 30 April 1601.
-He was succeeded by Fr.
-Paolo Pagano, who died in November 1601, and then Fr.
-Fulgenzio Tomassetti of Pescina until 1606.
-He was succeeded by Fr.
-Pompeo Gallosio, the Provost of Celano, for five months in 1606, until Bishop Peretti was finally released in the middle of the year.
+An apostolic administrator, Sebastiano Ghislieri, was appointed, until he was named bishop of Strongoli on 30 April 1601.
+He was succeeded by Paolo Pagano, who died in November 1601, and then Fulgenzio Tomassetti of Pescina until 1606.
+He was succeeded by Pompeo Gallosio, the Provost of Celano, for five months in 1606, until Bishop Peretti was finally released in the middle of the year.

 On 1 August 1606, Bishop Bartolomeo Peretti consecrated the cathedral of S. Maria delle Grazie.

 Bishop Benedetto Mattei (1760–1776) made frequent trips during his episcopate both to Rome and to Naples, where he had family and diocesan business.
 On his return to the diocese, he preferred to stay at the family palazzo in Celano rather than in the less congenial Pescina, where the episcopal palace was in a run-down condition.
 The absence of the bishop was inconvenient for the canons of the cathedral Chapter of S. Maria delle Grazie in Pescina, and when Bishop Mattei set up a throne in the church of S. Giovanni in Celano for his pontifical convenience, even designating the church a co-cathedral, the Chapter was outraged.
-The bishop announced that he would make the arrangement permanent, but, on 24 June 1776 he died.
+The bishop announced that he would make the arrangement permanent, but on 24 June 1776 he died.